JuanGerardoAlva/JuanGerardoAlva/README.md

 - 👋 Hi, I’m @JuanGerardoAlva, Electronics Enginneer with pos-graduation in Robotic Systems and Industrial Automation
-- 👀 I’m interested in programming microcontrollers,FPGA
+- 👀 I’m interested in programming back-end, and to programming embeded systems
-- 🌱 I’m currently learning multithreading
+- 🌱 I’m currently working with programation in C# and .NET
-- 💞️ I’m looking to collaborate on IOT projects and embedded system to subsea tools
+- 💞️ I’m looking to collaborate on IOT projects and embedded system
 - 📫 How to reach me gerardoalva@outlook.com

 <!---